dhain/wsgi_lite/README.rst

 want to consider *just not doing that*.

-That's because, if you don't yield chunks, you can write normal, synchronous code and won't have any of the problems I'm about to introduce you to... problems that your *existing WSGI apps already have*, but you probably don't know about yet!
+That's because, if you don't yield chunks, you can write normal, synchronous code that won't have any of the problems I'm about to introduce you to... problems that your *existing WSGI apps already have*, but you probably don't know about yet!